 Have you stayed here?

-What are the best caravan parks in Wiltshire?
+What are the best places to visit during a holiday in Wiltshire?

-Are there holiday parks in Wiltshire near major attractions?
+Are there holiday parks in Wiltshire close to countryside walking routes?